Guide to Hilltop Hot Springs Near Mammoth Lakes

 Seasonal Access

 The hot springs are reasonably straightforward to drive to and do not cost anything to visit or park.
-However, the roads may be closed in the winter due to snow, so if you’re seeing Hilltop in the winter, prepare for icy driving and a longer hike from the road.
+However, the roads may be closed in the winter due to snow, so if you are planning to visit Hilltop during the winter, prepare for icy driving and a longer hike from the road.

 No Camping, Fires or Stoves